 Cloud spotting

 Embrace your child’s imagination by doing some cloud spotting.
 It’s pretty simple, just watch the clouds go by and talk about what shapes the clouds form.
-This will help you kid to relax and take their mind off of things.
+This will help your kid to relax and take their mind off of things.
 I still find myself doing this as an adult sometimes.

 Crafting

-Staying on the subject of imagination, allow your children to engage in creative activities so they can enjoy crafting or painting as a way to express themselves and to relax.
+Staying on the subject of imagination, allow your children to engage in creative activities so they can enjoy crafting or painting as a way to express themselves and relax.
 I used to love drawing, painting, and generally creating stuff as a child.

 Ask for help

 Teach your child that it’s ok to ask for help by creating a safe space at home.
 Also, lead by example by showing you’re also ok with asking for help.
 Showing it’s ok to ask for help by leading by example can easily be done.
 Just ask for help from your partner around them and even ask your children for help.
-You’ll also need to make sure you don’t shut down your children’s attempts to ask for help as well, or eventually they’ll stop asking.
+You’ll also need to make sure you don’t shut down your children’s attempts to ask for help as well, or eventually, they’ll stop asking.

 Family activities

 Engaging in any family activity will help with your child’s mental health.
-The activities you choose can be anything like going on a walk, playing a spot, yoga, exercising, breathing exercises, or playing a board game.
+The activities you choose can be anything like going on a walk, playing a sport, yoga, exercising, breathing exercises, or playing a board game.

 Telling stories

 Rather than just reading stories with your children, which you can also do, make stories up together or take turns making up stories.
 You could ask your child to create a storybook which they can take you through before bedtime.
-Keeps them busy, it’s creative, and you get to share a story together.
+It keeps them busy, it’s creative, and you get to share a story together.

 Calming techniques